As a holiday home owner, you might be wondering whether to let your property with a holiday letting agent...

 Having a clean and tidy property is paramount to the success of your holiday let.
 Cleanliness of a holiday cottage is one of the first things guest look for and it has a huge influence on first impressions.

-Costs will vary according to the size and location of your property and whether you use a professional company or choose to clean the property yourself.
+The costs of a running a holiday let will vary according to the size and location of your property and whether you use a professional company or choose to clean the property yourself.
 It is important to also factor in ‘spring/deep cleans’ at the beginning of a busy season, and during the quieter time after you’ve had a lot of bookings.

 Coast & Country Cottages in-house laundry service allows you peace of mind in knowing that all laundry is cleaned to a professional standard, and available to you without having to outlay the cost for the linen.

-Linen hire and laundering are priced at a simple cost per head depending on property size, enabling owners to easily calculate their outgoings per booking.
+Linen hire and laundering are priced at a simple cost per head depending on property size, enabling owners too easily calculate their outgoings per booking.
 Hiring linen means that you can avoid the initial cost of supplying multiple sets of bedding and towels, and the worry of replacing items that gets worn or damaged.
 All Travel Lite linen is regularly updated and of an excellent standard, meaning there are never any quality concerns.

 Read our blog on cleaning, housekeeping and laundry for advice on how to prepare your holiday home for guests.

 Making your guests feel welcome and at home needn’t take much money or effort.
 Welcome packs are always well-received and are appreciated.
 A pint of milk or a selection of local treats from the area can add that personalised touch.
 While it is an additional expense, it is an important cost of running a holiday let.
 Happy guests will return again and recommend your holiday home to others.

 Costs for welcome packs can vary.
 In our experience, some property owners like to leave a small selection of tea and coffee, whilst others order a welcome hamper from a local company like Delimann or Aune Valley Meat.